casper-network/docs-1.5.X/source/docs/casper/concepts/serialization/primitives.md

 }
 ```

-All data which can be assigned a (non-`Any`) `CLType` can be serialized according to the following rules (this defines the Casper serialization format):
+All data that can be assigned a (non-`Any`) `CLType` can be serialized according to the following rules, which define the Casper serialization format:

 ### Boolean {#clvalue-boolean}